Tiples de Santo Domingo: Performances

 The Tiples have sung not only inside the confines of Santo Domingo Church, but also in many varied locations.
 Many times they have been invited to the Malacañang Palace to entertain guests of Philippine Presidents, foreign dignitaries, and the likes.
 They also have had several concerts at the Cultural Center of the Philippines, at the former American Air Force base in Clark Field, and in other provinces and cities of the Philippines.
 In the 1970s, after two concerts called “Papuri I” and “Papuri II” they rendered a command performance at the same CCP venue during the General Chapter of the Dominican Order in 1977, held for the first time in the Philippines.
 The Tiples also performed in the last 39th Bamboo Organ Festival, held in Las Piñas together with the Las Piñas Boys Choir (LPBC).
 They sang "Jesu Joy of Man's Desiring"; by Johann Sebastian Bach, Eternal Life, Stabat Mater, Ynvocacion Ala Reina del Santísimo Rosario, Bendita Sea, and the very famous and renowned, Despedida Ala Virgen, and there duet with the LPBC; Duo Seraphim, by Mr. Joy T. Nilo, all conducted by Prof. Eugene Delos Santos.

 October 2014, the Tiples de Sto.
 Domingo together with the Hail Mary the Queen Children's Choir and several children's choir performed during the 6th Halina't Umawit; a children's Choir Festival held in the "Tanghalang Nicanor Abelarde" at the Cultural Center of the Philippines.
 The Tiples continues to sing for Our Lady of the Holy Rosary of La Naval, located in Santo Domingo Church in Quezon City, every Mondays, Wednesdays and Fridays during the Mass at 6 in the evening, and Sundays, 10 in the morning.

 The Chaplain of the Tiples de Sto.
-Domingo are Rev. Fr.
-Michael Sales, OP and Bro.
-Glen Gamboa, OP.
+Domingo is the current Prior, Rev. Fr.
+Winston Ferdinand Roman F. Cabading, OP, assisted by Br.
+June Eduard Mercede, OP and Br.
+Jose Francisco Abella, OP.